Eric O'Grady

-Eric O'Grady is a fictional character appearing in American comic books published by Marvel Comics.
-The third character to use the Ant-Man name, he was created by Robert Kirkman and Phil Hester, and first appears in The Irredeemable Ant-Man #1 (Dec.
-2006).
+Eric O'Grady is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+The first is an immoral Irish human superhero who is the third character to use the Ant-Man name, created by writer Robert Kirkman and artist Phil Hester, and first appears in The Irredeemable Ant-Man #1 (December 2006), while the second is a Life Model Decoy made of the original O'Grady's corpse created after his death, revived with a more outwardly villainous mindset and initially continuing as Ant-Man before becoming the supervillain Black Ant, created by writer Rick Remender and artists Gabriel Hardman and Matteo Scalera, and first appearing in Secret Avengers #24 (March 2012).

 Publication history

 Eric O'Grady was the main character in the ongoing monthly series The Irredeemable Ant-Man, with the "Irredeemable" title given to the comic's title to indicate the character's immoral attitude and behavior.
-The series was canceled after issue #12, though no official cancellation notice was given (as Marvel Comics simply opted to not solicit issues of The Irredeemable Ant-Man beyond #12, though the final issue did mercilessly mock the idea of cancellation, such as having Eric scream in spite towards a massive assault of canceled comic characters).
+The series was canceled after issue #12, though no official cancellation notice was given (as Marvel Comics simply opted to not solicit issues of The Irredeemable Ant-Man beyond #12, though the final issue did mercilessly mock the idea of cancellation while concluding its main storyline, such as having Eric scream in spite towards a massive assault of canceled comic characters).

 Though canceled, the series ended with the character becoming enrolled in the Initiative.
 With Avengers: The Initiative #8, O'Grady joined the title's cast.
 He departed from the title after Avengers: The Initiative #20, and as of Thunderbolts #128, is a member of the new Thunderbolts team.
 After the events of Siege, he becomes a member of the Secret Avengers, beginning with issue one.
 Beginning in November 2010, he starred alongside Henry Pym in the three-issue mini-series Ant-Man and the Wasp, by Tim Seeley.

-Ant-Man appeared as a regular character throughout the 2010–2013 Secret Avengers series, from issue #1 (July 2010) through the character's death in issue #23 (April 2012); the character was replaced by a Life Model Decoy with all of his memories in the following issue, renaming itself the Black Ant in issue #32, revealing itself as an antagonist in issue #36, before disappearing in its final issue #37 (March 2013).
+Ant-Man appeared as a regular character throughout the 2010–2013 Secret Avengers series, from issue #1 (July 2010) through the character's death in issue #23 (April 2012); the character's corpse was used to create a Life Model Decoy (LMD) with all of his memories in the following issue, who renaming himself the Black Ant in issue #32 on his status as an LMD being revealed, revealing himself as an antagonist in issue #36, before disappearing in his final issue #37 (March 2013).
+Over the 2010s and 2020s, Black Ant returned in supporting roles as a supervillain and henchman.